jenniferbuur/Heuristieken/README.md

 Loading cargo into spaceships.

-In main.py you will find the nessecary functions to fill the spaceships using three algorithms:
+In main.py you will find the necessary functions to fill the spaceships using three algorithms:

 - Greedy algorithm
 - Brute Force algorithm
-- Ranom Optimization algorithm
+- Random Optimization algorithm